 4. Football Goes 10-1, Best Record in School History

 Despite losing some key seniors, the football team achieved their best record in school history at 10-1.

 The season was capped off with two come from behind victories against North Attleboro and Franklin in the final games of the season.
 Beating the Red Rocketeers with seconds to go, it was a field goal by freshmen Derek Roschlein that gave the Warriors the win.

-Later on Thanksgiving, the Warriors found themselves down by one and at their own two-yard line with 2:30 left against Franklin.
 Driving down the field, the Warriors took the victory with a four yard pitch to Joe Johnston for the winning touchdown.